Thai Omelette Recipe: Kai Jeow Moo Sub

 - A Thai omelette is like an Italian frittata without cheese.

-- Thai home cooks don't usually prepare an omelette for a single serving, but to be divided and shared among a group of diners, like a pizza.
+- Thai home cooks don't usually prepare an omelette for a single serving; rather, it is typically prepared to be divided and shared among a group of diners, like a pizza.
 In restaurants, however, individual-serving omelettes are more common.

 - Unlike in American culture, an omelette is not mainly considered a breakfast in Thailand, but a great main course for any meal.